Photo:Who What Wear

 Independent brands and high-street retailers have been selling masks for several months now, but many major luxury fashion houses, such as Gucci, Chanel, Louis Vuitton and Dior, have steered clear of creating face masks for commercial purposes.
-Earlier this year Burberry launched two fabric face masks in its heritage vintage check.
-They come with a luxury price tag at £90, but 20% of each mask will be donated to the Burberry Foundation COVID-19 Community Fund.
+Last year, Burberry became one of the biggest fashion houses to launch fabric face masks in its heritage vintage check.
+But plenty of other big fashion houses have followed suit.

-Missoni, Off-White, Marni and Mulberry are a few of the other luxury designers that have also created face masks, and Liberty's £40 sets have been hugely popular.
-These high-price-point logo-flashing masks will certainly divide opinion, but as masks become an important part of how we get dressed every day, something tells me Burberry won't be the only luxury house to go in this direction.
-Keep scrolling to see the Burberry masks and other designer face coverings.
+Missoni, Off-White, Marni and Vampire's Wife are a few of the other luxury designers that have also created face masks, and Liberty's £40 sets have been hugely popular.
+These high-price-point logo-flashing masks will certainly divide opinion, but as masks become an important part of how we get dressed every day, we'll see more designers creating them.
+Keep scrolling to see the current designer face masks available now.